umanamente/n8n-nodes-imap/README.md

   * Download attachments from an email
   * Move an email to another mailbox
   * Set/remove flags on an email ("seen", "answered", "flagged", "deleted", "draft")
+  * Create email draft

 ## Credentials

 Currently, this node supports only basic authentication (username and password).
 OAuth2 authentication is not supported yet.

 > NOTE: You can reuse core [N8N IMAP Trigger node](https://docs.n8n.io/integrations/builtin/credentials/imap/) credentials for this node.